aafulei/cppp5e/08-the-io-library/README.md

 **Answer:**

+Because there is no need.
+Both `std::string` and `std::vector<std::string>` have default constructors that initialize the objects with empty values.

 ### Exercise 8.13

 > Rewrite the phone number program from this section to read from a named file rather than from `cin`.